 Support Black-Owned Businesses in Pasadena and Altadena

 During February and all year long, please support local Black-owned businesses.
-Visit www.cityofpasadena.net/parks-and-rec to view a list of businesses in the Pasadena and Altadena area with African American owners created in collaboration with Hood Liberation.
-If you wish to add your business to the list, please visit the same website.
+View a list of businesses in the Pasadena and Altadena area with African American owners created in collaboration with Hood Liberation.
+If you wish to add your business to the list, please fill out the online form.

 People, Places, and Events Shaped by African-Americans

-Take a virtual tour beginning February 1 at www.cityofpasadena.net/parks-and-rec with local community members as they provide information on landmarks, educational institutions, sports, businesses, and other areas of interest impacted by Black Pasadenans.
+Take a virtual and in-person tour with local community members as they provide information on landmarks, educational institutions, sports, businesses, and other areas of interest impacted by Black Pasadenans.

 Alkebu-lan Cultural Center Black History Celebrations